linnarsson-lab/loompy/README.md

 Mathematica, Python, R, and Julia. `.loom` files are accessible from any language that supports HDF5.

-Loom, loompy, and the loom-viewer, are being developed by members of the [Linnarsson Lab](http://linnarssonlab.org).
+Loom, loompy, and the loom-viewer are being developed by members of the [Linnarsson Lab](http://linnarssonlab.org).

 ## Installation